FormidablePencil/interweb/docs/testing.md

 - Unit testing UI
 - Unit testing functionality code (like helpers and various other logic)
 - E2E testing & flows

+## Frontend testing

+- E2E testing with playwright
+- snapshots with enzyme
+- unit testing pure logic with jest
+- unit testing the state of a component with enzyme

+### Playwright vs Jest

+The difference between these them is that Jest is for unit testing with a lot of functionality mocked including http networking whereas PlayWright is for E2E which queries the database through http call to the server.